 Creating a light, practical and fun-filled environment was top priority within the shell of the building that was designed in the 1930s.
 But hosting potential clients meant the fit-out needed to perform another role, too.
-“It’s an inspirational space to show people what we do,” says Dan Heyworth, CEO of Box™.
+“It’s an inspirational space to show people what we do,” says Dan Heyworth, director of Box™.

 Box™ shares the 380-square-metre footprint with Dorrington Atcheson Architects and the two companies have a like-minded philosophy: happy staff makes for happy houses.

 Co-designed by Sam Elliot (Box™) and Sam Atcheson (DAA), the vision was to combine old with new while softening the industrial aesthetic of the concrete floors and steel rafters where suspended trays house 3.6 kilometres of Ethernet cable.

 Dispensing with a traditional reception desk, visitors are welcomed into an entrance area modelled on a living room.
 A four-metre leather bench-seat faces cabinetry, where a TV, along with a jug and toaster from the 50s, lends a homely feel.
 A standard lamp enhances the mid-century mood while hemp drapes do a good job of hiding the switch panel.
 “We just need some macramé to reinforce that retro feel,” says architect Tim Dorrington.